-Unrestricted government grants represents government assistance received by WCS Canada under the Temporary Wage Subsidy program launched by the Canadian government in response to the COVID-19 pandemic outlined in note 8.
-In 2020, WCS Canada recognized income of \$25,000 (2019 - nil).
+Unrestricted government grants represents government assistance received by WCS Canada under the Canadian Emergency Wage Subsidy ("CEWS") program launched by the Canadian government in response to the COVID-19 pandemic outlined in note 8(d).
+In 2021, WCS Canada recognized income of \$462,157 (2020 - nil).
+Included in accounts receivable is \$215,936 (2020 - nil) related to the CEWS program.